drpnd/advmsg/docs/DESIGN.md

 ## Identifier

+It may be easy to use public key information such as fingerprints to generate an identifier (ID).
+However, it depends on algorithms and does not guarantee future safety and extensions.
+Therefore, we separate ID generation and public-key cryptosystem algorithm.

 ref.
-Decentralized ID, Self-soverign ID
+Decentralized Identifiers, Self-soverign identity

+### Flat ID space